 The Naga churches were largely Baptist, having been founded by such missionaries earlier in the 20th century.
 The Baptist church membership data for the period was obtained by Edwin Orr :

-The model simulation, given in figure 1, shows a good fit to all points (except 1979), with a reproduction potential of around 1.46.
-The enthusiastic period for the Nagaland revival is 6 months, which is 8 times larger than that of the 1904/5 Welsh revival, which explains why the revival in Nagaland lasted so much longer than in Wales.
+The model simulation, given in Figure 1, shows a good fit to all points (except 1979), with a reproduction potential of around 1.46.
+The enthusiastic period for the Nagaland revival was 6 months, which is 8 times larger than that of the 1904/5 Welsh revival, which explains why the revival in Nagaland lasted so much longer than in Wales.
 This longer enthusiastic period may well be due to a lower population density in Nagaland, compared with Wales, with the associated longer journey and communication times.

-The skewed nature of the revival is also seen in figure 3, which shows the reproduction potential above the threshold for only one year after the start of the revival (indicated by the arrow) .
-Once a sufficient number of unbelievers were converted the threshold rose above the reproduction potential and the revival growth slowed.
+The skewed nature of the revival is also seen in Figure 3, which shows the reproduction potential above the threshold for only one year after the start of the revival (indicated by the arrow) .
+Once a sufficient number of unbelievers were converted, the threshold rose above the reproduction potential, and the revival growth slowed.

-An attempt was made to fit the Limited Enthusiasm model to the data from 1975 in order to include a slow build up of numbers, but no satisfactory fit could be found.
+An attempt was made to fit the Limited Enthusiasm model to the data from 1975 in order to include a slow build-up of numbers, but no satisfactory fit could be found.
 That leaves the question as to the origin of the large number of enthusiasts in 1976, given there had been little church growth before that year.
 There are at least three possibilities:

-1. Between 1975 and 1976 a small number of enthusiasts made many new enthusiasts from the inactive believers – the renewal process;
+- Between 1975 and 1976, a small number of enthusiasts made many new enthusiasts from the inactive believers – the renewal process;

-3. There was a sudden mass baptism with the Holy Spirit of many believers between 1975 and 1976 – a Nagaland Pentecost.
+- There was a sudden mass baptism with the Holy Spirit of many believers between 1975 and 1976 – a Nagaland Pentecost.

 All three theories could be tested by extensions to the limited enthusiasm model.
-However the reality may go back further than 1975.
+However, the reality may go back further than 1975.
 Hattaway notes [1, p.84] that the revivals of the 1960s had left the churches with a lack of trained leadership for the host of new converts.
-Thus it is possible that growth was being stifled for organisational reasons, rather than a lack of the Holy Spirit.
-They could not disciple converts fast enough, or retain them in church.
+Thus it is possible that growth was being stifled for organisational reasons rather than a lack of the Holy Spirit.
+They could not disciple converts fast enough or retain them in church.

-However in 1972 the evangelist Billy Graham visited Nagaland and was responsible for many leaders dedicating themselves to Christian service and to being appropriately trained.
+However, in 1972 the evangelist Billy Graham visited Nagaland and was responsible for many leaders dedicating themselves to Christian service and to being appropriately trained.
 Over 100,000 had gathered to hear him preach in the capital, Kohima.
 The following 4 years saw an increase in prayer meetings for revival with “tremendous demonstrations of God’s power” [1, p.85].
 It is likely that by 1976 the new leaders were both spiritually and practically prepared to cope with revival and were a crucial part of the large number of enthusiasts at its beginning.

-In that case it can be concluded that Billy Graham was a key catalyst in the huge Nagaland outpouring of 1976-1982, even though he was not there during the period!
+In that case, it can be concluded that Billy Graham was a key catalyst in the huge Nagaland outpouring of 1976-1982, even though he was not there during the period!
 But his preparatory work was critical.
 Revivals come from the work of the Holy Spirit and good preparation.